Cencora (COR)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in Cencora.

 There is a lot to like about Cencora.
 For starters, its revenue growth was good over the last five years.
-And while its operating margins are low compared to other healthcare companies, its scale gives it meaningful leverage when negotiating reimbursement rates.
-Additionally, Cencora’s stellar ROIC suggests it has been a well-run company historically.
+And while its diminishing returns show management's recent bets still have yet to bear fruit, its scale gives it meaningful leverage when negotiating reimbursement rates.
+On top of that, Cencora’s astounding EPS growth over the last five years shows its profits are trickling down to shareholders.

-Cencora’s P/E ratio based on the next 12 months is 17.9x.
-Scanning the healthcare space today, Cencora’s fundamentals really stand out, and we like it at this price.
+Cencora’s P/E ratio based on the next 12 months is 19x.
+Analyzing the healthcare landscape today, Cencora’s positive attributes shine bright.
+We like the stock at this price.